redbadger/crux/docs/src/guide/hello_world.md

 }
 ```

 For now, we will need a single capability, `Render`, which is built into Crux and available from the `crux_core` crate.
 It simply tells the shell to update the screen using the latest information.
 That means the core also produces a single `Effect`, but it will soon be more than one, so we make Effect an enum to prepare for that.
+Effect also needs to be serializable, so it can be passed across the language boundary between Core and Shell.

 > 🚨 **Sharp edge warning**
 >